 Natalie did her foundation course at Chelsea College of Art and Design, and followed it up with a BA in Visual Communication Design Illustration at Middlesex University.

 Natalie’s motto is ‘live to draw’ and she believes that an artist should develop their craft every day.
-When she’s working on a picture book, she plans the layout using thumbnails, then works on full-size pencil sketches, which she transfers to watercolour paper where she applies watercolour paints, gouache and coloured pencils.
+When she’s working on a picture book, she plans the layout using thumbnails, then works on full-size pencil sketches, which she transfers to watercolor paper where she applies watercolor paints, gouache and colored pencils.
 The artwork is scanned in, with some shading and tweaking done using the application Gimp.

 Natalie’s style is simple and contemporary.
 There’s a hint of whimsy and a sense of contentedness in many of her images.
 When it comes to characters she aims to give them a sweet look, but avoids being overtly cute.

-Client list Natalie’s clients include DDB London, Volkswagen, HarperCollins, Skoda, Specsavers, Jung von Matt/Limmat AG, Harvard Graduate School of Education and Zumba.
+Client list Natalie’s clients include DDB London, Volkswagen, HarperCollins, Aberdeen Centre for Environmental Sustainability, Fritz and Franzi, Jung von Matt/Limmat AG, Harvard Graduate School of Education and Zumba.